meddlin/rushinglabs-site/src/markdown-pages/2020-07-28_cpat-concept.md

 ### Service-oriented

 To even attempt this project in a monolithic fashion is a non-starter.
 The desires of the project are micro-service oriented just by nature...and it works.

 What's needed?

-- A sane way to enabled HTTPS across all services.
+- A sane way to enable HTTPS across all services.
 - Revisit the various data models used as data is communicated across each service.

 ### Full-text Search